shuffle-project/melvin-asr/README.md

 ## Deployment

 ### Deploy Process
-To ensure our code is tested and deployed as we want, we setup 2 branches to handle a development and production codebase.
+We are maintaining our code in trunk based development.
+This means we are working on features branches, integrating into one trunk, the main branch.
-1. **main**: Our main branch is the development base we are integrating in while developing.
+**main**: Our main branch is the development base we are integrating in while developing.
 New code is tested in this set.
-2. **deploy**: Our deploy branch is the production base we are holding code that is deployed to the production Server.
-This is where our deployment pipeline is running off.

 ### Deploy Pipeline